Where to See the Northern Lights: 2025 Guide

 Finland’s Lapland is one of the most popular family vacation destinations to watch the northern lights.
 Located 250 kilometers north of the arctic circle, the Kakslauttanen Resort is a must-visit for families or those looking for a romantic getaway.

 The resort offers various forms of accommodation.
 The most notable is their glass igloos, which offer a view of the lights from your bed.
 You can also enjoy the dancing northern lights while snuggling up with your significant other in their cozy log cabins, which will keep you warm from the elements outside.
-We recommend creating a cold-weather packing list to help beat the cold.
+We recommend creating a comprehensive cold-weather packing list to help beat the cold.

 The Kakslauttanen Resort offers lots of activities for different tastes in the area.
 For the kids, you can pay a visit to Santa at his home.
 Try out husky hiking, ice fishing, skiing, or even snowboarding if you’re adventurous.
 If you want to take it a bit easy, visiting the sauna is a fantastic Finnish experience.
 Remember to try out that safari tour as well.